#19: Healthy Communities plan with the environment in mind.

 What I see all across the spectrum of Government and City planning is that they haven’t even begun to filter projects and plans through the lens of the environment.

 Years ago I worked for a time out of an office in City Hall.
 Brandon had by that time built some really nice bike and walking trails.
 You could bike right around the city – and I do mean around, definitely not through.
-To get from my home it was dodging traffic all the way.
-They had, and have, lots of bike trails, but the planners and engineers and trail makers just put them where it was convenient…FOR THEM.
+To get to work from my home, I was dodging traffic all the way.
+The planners and engineers and trail makers just put the trails where it was convenient…FOR THEM.
 They are good recreational trails but we haven’t even begun to address encouraging people to take their bikes for work etc.

 Well, I think I found out why.
-My bike was the only on in the bike rack at City Hall.
+My bike was the only one in the bike rack at City Hall.
 No one at City Hall biked to work.

 Just guessing here – but perhaps part of the problem is that, unlike the people who designed both the Brandon bike paths and the ACC access – I’m a pedestrian, cyclist, and jogger.
 When you get out of your car you see stuff.

 So was traffic flow and safety on First Street the reason for the big detour?

 There are two places where vehicles used to access the grounds back in the good old days when it was a Mental Hospital with 100’s of residents, regular visitors and a huge staff.
 It seemed to work fine.

 Ah, but First Street is a much busier place now.
 True – but I live nearby and cross the street nearly every day, it is simply ridiculous to think that with a proper turning lane, drivers couldn’t manage the simple right turn without causing mayhem.
 God forbid that we solve any safety issue by lowering the speed limit or anything crazy like that.
 Keep those cars a rolling.
 Vehicles coming from the north can still use the entrance at the lights, to the north.